Menu Close

 A rewiring project often reveals bigger electrical needs.
 Many Seattle homeowners who need rewiring also discover the home would benefit from a better electrical panel, more organized circuits, and more future-ready service capacity.

-Rewiring often connects directly to electrical panel replacement in Seattle, electric service upgrades, appliance circuits, kitchen upgrades, home office circuits, lighting improvements, and EV charger installation in Seattle.
+Rewiring often connects directly to electrical panel replacement in Seattle, electrical service upgrades, appliance circuits, kitchen upgrades, home office circuits, lighting improvements, surge protection, and EV charger installation in Seattle.

 If the home is already being opened up or modernized, this is usually the right time to think ahead.